Roll20/roll20-character-sheets/Hero6Playable/README.md

 He goes to the Core page and presses the *Pay END* button, and 6 END is expended (3 for the fire shield, 1 for the flight, 2 for the force field).

 He move 10" up to his opponent and performs an Offensive Strike.
 From the Combat page, he selects his custom maneuver, Offensive Strike.
-He goes to the Powers page manually expends the END for his Martial Arts by pressing the END button for that power.
+He goes to the Powers page and manually expends the END for his Martial Arts by pressing the END button for that power.
 Now he attacks by pressing his Martial Arts power.
 An attack roll is made and damage dice displayed.
 As it turns out, poor Rising Sun missed.

 As a quick note, his turn is over, but he leaves the maneuver, Offensive Strike, checked because he will continue to get the +1 it grants to his DCV until his next phase.